Callaway XR Iron Reviews (2015)

 The price of the XR irons are protected by the manufacturer (Callaway), and so you won’t typically be able to get a deal price for a new set.
 Any supposed new set being sold at a much lower price compared to what is listed on the Callaway website is most likely counterfeit.
 If it sounds too good to be true, it probably is!
-Your best and safest bet is to get them from Amazon here (XR irons for women can be purchased here), eBay here or from Callaway’s official website.
+Your best and safest bet is to get them from Amazon here (XR irons for women can be purchased here), eBay here or from Callaway Golf Preowned.

 What about a used set?

-If you would rather experience the XR irons at a lower price, I would recommend going through eBay (link directly above) or this Amazon page.
+If you would rather experience the XR irons at a lower price, I would recommend going through eBay (link directly above) or getting a great deal here.
 There are a ton of listings for used (and new) sets there that you can look through, and you’re protected fully by their respective guarantees.

 Pros: Shots tend to fly high and straight, excellent forgiveness across the face, extremely long, easy to swing, great feel and stability